 01 of 03

 If you find that your seat cushion isn’t as comfortable as it once was, perhaps you need to consider a different style of chair.
-There are many chairs which are designed to look good and are comfortable to sit in for short periods of time, but they're not meant for long periods of sitting.
+There are many chairs that are designed to look good and are comfortable to sit in for short periods of time, but they're not meant for long periods of sitting.
 Check the box or ask the salesperson what the rating is for the seating time.
-Many boxes now state that they have been rated for a specific maximum weight based on usage for 8 hours.
+Many boxes now state that they have been rated for a specific maximum weight based on usage for eight hours.

 The chair's material is also an important factor that can make a difference.
 While cutting open the chair certainly isn’t an option; you can usually tell the better quality seats from the way the cushion feels when you are sitting on it and get up again.
 If the cushioning stays compressed when you stand, it is likely to break down faster and will not be comfortable for long.